 The distance covered by situational migrants varies with the intensity of the weather event.

 Severe and long-lasting weather events push bluebirds further south than mild and short-lasting weather events.
 Situational migrants likely move only a few hundred miles.

 Little is known about the roosting habits of the Eastern Bluebird during migration.
 Likely, they do not necessarily use cavities but roost in tree branches.
 Photo: Tom Murray/Flickr/CC by 2.0

 Where do Bluebirds spend the night (roost) during migration?

-Because they are not familiar with the locations of cavities along the route south, they likely roost in trees outside cavities.
+Because they are not familiar with the locations of cavities along their migratory routes, they likely roost in trees outside cavities.

 Bluebirds that stay in the same territory year-round roost in natural cavities, cavities made by woodpeckers, or nesting boxes offered by humans.
 These birds are familiar with the locations of these cavities.

-Field observations indicate that Bluebirds often roost communally.
+Field observations indicate that bluebirds often roost communally.
 Several individuals may use a single cavity for the night.

 Perhaps, bluebirds roost in trees while they establish or re-acquaint with their wintering territories.
 Some may roost in trees until they find a cavity.
-Others may join other bluebirds jor the night in existing cavities.
+Others may join other bluebirds for the night in existing cavities.